Metropunks hanging about a subway. It’s all they seem to do.

 The fella tasked with fleshing out the detail of these districts was Howard Hill.
 Howard had lied his way into getting an interview after quitting an industrial cleaning position earlier in the week which, in his words, “might as well have paid in punches to the cock”.

 However, Cassidy knew Howard was lying because he was clueless about what position he was even applying for.
 This had been the first question they had asked him.
-According to Cassidy’s scribbles, Howard answered “general stuff to benefit the company and shit,” while trying not to nervously laugh.
+According to Cassidy’s scribbles, Howard answered “general stuff to benefit the company and shit,” while trying not to nervously laugh or threaten them to get him on the payroll.

 Regardless Cassidy took a shine to him for reasons far beyond our mortal comprehension.
-All we know is that Cassidy had scribbled down: “Good liars burn bright fires,” which is profound wisdom only the big brains at Mensa can decode.
+All we know is that Cassidy had scribbled down: “Stern liars burn fires,” which is profound wisdom only the galaxy brains at Mensa can decode.

 Cassidy asked Howard if he could manage a small team of artists to which Howard said, “For sure.
-I could manage this country better than that Reagan queef even if they paid me minimum wage.”
+I could manage this country better than that Reagan queef even if they paid me minimum wage.
+Motherfucker’s gotta go but fuck politics, man.
+I’m here for the dollars.”

 After Cassidy outlined the employment contract, Howard sat in silence for some time.